johnkbarrera/drbasisj.jl/README.md

 ### Authors

-Francisco Rosales
+- Francisco Rosales

-John Barrera
+- John Barrera

-## Intallation
+### Installation

 As described in the manual, to [install unregistered packages][unregistered], use `Pkg.clone()` with the repository url: